aarzilli/gdlv/README.md

 go get -u github.com/aarzilli/gdlv
 ```

 Use Ctrl+plus and Ctrl+minus, or `config zoom 1.5` to change font size.
+See `help` for a list of available commands.

 ## Other backends